CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 • Accrued liabilities that were omitted or understated in closing statements

-When working-capital is disputed in a post-closing proceeding, we provide the documented accounting analysis that counsel needs to advance or defend a claim.
+When working-capital is disputed in a post-closing proceeding, we provide documented accounting analysis that buyers, sellers, lenders, counsel, and decision-makers can use to evaluate or defend a claim.

 Customer Concentration and Channel Risk